 - Age Appropriate: For younger learners, does it unnecessarily expose them to ambiguous or mature content?
 For older students preparing for college and career, does it fail to provide sufficient careful exposure to and wise consideration of the range of situations and ideas they will encounter?

 - Coherence: Does it merge well with the courses that come before and after it, so progression is a smooth slope upward from Elementary through College?

-- Evaluation: Does it support regular testing and evaluation to make sure students are progressing, and that students can know their own progress.
+- Evaluation: Does it support regular testing and evaluation to make sure students are progressing, and that students can see their own progress?